PoorHttp/Jinja24Doc/examples/test.rst

 Paragraph
 ---------
-So this is sime Jinja24Doc reStructuredText test.
+So this is some Jinja24Doc reStructuredText test.
 First, we test some text paragraphs with base formating like *emphasis*, **strong**, `interpreted text`, ``monospaced text`` and normal external hyperlink to `Jinja24Doc
 <http://jinja24doc.zeropage.cz>`_